blocknetdx/xquery-v2/README.md

 the information given in Blockchain Explorers.

 #### Track Tables in Hasura Console

-If you did not apply the Optional hasura basic config above, the following applies:

 The first time you navigate in a web browser to `http://<SERVER-IP>:8080/console`, you'll probably see the message,